-The basic oil down recipe usually combines several types of meat, local tubers, such as okra or cassava, chopped vegetables, and lots of fresh Scotch bonnet peppers, creating a delicious and filling stew Grenadans across the island enjoy.
+The basic oil-down recipe usually combines several types of meat, local tubers, such as okra or cassava, chopped vegetables, and lots of fresh Scotch bonnet peppers, creating a delicious and filling stew Grenadans across the island enjoy.

 21 – Mofongo

-A very tropical spin on mashed potatoes, mofongo is made from green plantains, boiled in chicken or pork broth, seasoned with garlic, salt, and pepper.
+A very tropical spin on mashed potatoes, mofongo is made from green plantains, boiled in chicken or pork broth, and seasoned with garlic, salt, and pepper.

 The wholesome combination is rarely eaten by itself, as mofongo is technically a side dish.
-However, when you’re looking for a quick and comforting meal, you can throw a few pieces of salted pigtail into the mix, and top it with local vegetables.
+However, when you’re looking for a quick and comforting meal, you can throw a few pieces of salted pigtail into the mix and top it with local vegetables.

 22 – Pastelón